memgraph/docs/docs/reference-guide/analyze_graph.md

 sidebar_label: Analyze graph
 ---

 Until Memgraph v2.7, the database would choose an index solely based on the number of indexed nodes.
-But if the number of nodes is the only condition, the database would choose a non-optimal index.
-With the `ANALYZE GRAPH` query, Memgraph analyzes the distribution of property values and can select a more optimal label-property index, with the smallest average property value size.
+But if the number of nodes is the only condition, in some cases the database would choose a non-optimal index.
+With the `ANALYZE GRAPH` query, Memgraph analyzes the distribution of property values and can select a more optimal label-property index, the one with the smallest average property value size.

 The average property value's group size directly represents the database's expected number of hits which can be used to estimate the query's cost.
 When the average group size is the same, the chi-squared statistic is used to measure how close the distribution of property-value group size is to the uniform distribution.
 The index with a distribution closest to the uniform distribution is selected.